Windows Problem Solving

 - Try running CrossCraze in windowed-mode instead of full-screen (set via the game's 'Options' menu).

 - CrossCraze uses a programming platform called Java.
 Replacing the game's shrunken copy of Java with the full version may help.
 First, download and install Java.
 Then, find the game's main folder (usually 'C:\Program Files (x86)\CrossCraze Free' or 'Pro') and delete (or just rename) the 'jre' sub-folder.
-This fix is especially worth trying if your system language has lots of special characters (e.g. Chinese).
+This fix is especially worth trying if the program won't launch at all, or if your system language has lots of special characters (e.g. Chinese).

 - Why does my mouse pointer disappear?